-Adrian Țofei: “My filmmaking method consists of working for months on an alternative psychological reality for the actors including myself, partially living in character, so that when we start improvising, I mainly need to record the unfolding events and to make sure the improvisation goes in the right direction.
-There is no script, only plot points.
-I shoot tens of hours of footage guerrilla style (25 hours for Be My Cat: A Film for Anne), and then I watch the footage like a documentary filmmaker would and I create the details of the story in post-production during the editing process.
+Adrian Țofei: “My filmmaking method usually consists of working for months or even years on an alternative psychological reality for the actors including myself, partially living in character, so that when we start improvising, I mainly need to record the unfolding events and to make sure the improvisation goes in the right direction.
+The script mostly consists of plot points.
+I shoot tens of hours of footage guerrilla style (25 hours for Be My Cat: A Film for Anne), and then I watch the footage like a documentary filmmaker would and create the details of the story in post-production during the editing process.
 This method of filmmaking, combined with the mockumentary / found footage approach, leads to incredibly creative and realistic results in terms of both acting and storytelling, but it’s almost impossible to work in the system this way.
-Since there’s no script, I have no traditional ways to convince investors and production companies to finance my films, other than the success of my previous works.
+Since there’s no traditional script, I have no traditional ways to convince investors and production companies to finance my films, other than the success of my previous works.
 Therefore I rely on crowdfunding and those who appreciate my films and trust my method.”

 A year in advance before shooting the movie, director, producer, writer and lead actor Adrian Țofei moved to his hometown Rădăuți with his mother Dorina Țofei and began to experience some of the circumstances that surround his character’s life.
 The guy played by Adrian Țofei in the movie (who’s also named Adrian) lives with his mother in a small Romanian town, raises money through an Indiegogo campaign, makes an online casting call and selects the actresses by their pictures and videos, then rents a pension and waits for the actresses to come.
 For the psychological realism, Adrian Țofei also raised a part of the production budget through Indiegogo campaigns, selected the real actresses (who played the actresses in the movie) only by the pictures and videos they sent, rented a pension and met the actresses for the first time at the filming location.

 Director and star Adrian Țofei told actress Sonia Teodoriu to respect the indications that his character in the movie (the filmmaker) was going to give to her character (the actress) during improvisations.
 Therefore, when he asked her to reject him, she unexpectedly called the police for real in character while shooting one of the scenes, surprising Adrian both in and out of character.
-The policemen who came understood and just wrote a warning for calling the emergency number for no reason.
+The language switch they were using while filming helped Adrian understand that Sonia called the police in character, not out of character on him personally, since she continued speaking English.
+The policemen who came understood the situation and just wrote a warning for calling the emergency number for no valid reason.
 The moments were caught on camera and some of them are in the movie.

 All the movie’s credited cast members are professional actors.
 Adrian Țofei studied Ion Cojar‘s acting method.

-One of the reasons why Adrian Țofei chose to make a horror movie was his theory that horror films put a mirror in front of the audiences, a mirror in which they see reflected their darkest and most violent subconscious impulses, and so they become aware of them and get to control them in real life, which is the reason why most horror fans are nonviolent persons, with a high level of consciousness.
+One of the reasons why Adrian Țofei chose to make a horror movie was his theory that horror films put a mirror in front of the audiences, a mirror in which they see reflected their darkest and most violent subconscious impulses, and so they become aware of them and get to control them in real life, which might also be one of the the reasons why most horror fans are nonviolent people.

 There were no crew members during filming.
 Looking for authentic acting performances, director and star Adrian Țofei decided to shoot the movie alone with the actresses in order to create similar circumstances to those surrounding their characters in the movie.
 This also fit perfectly with the budgetary constraints.

 Adrian Țofei worked over five years on the movie from the moment he came up with the title on December 6th, 2012, to the release by Terror Films on April 27th, 2018.
-He moved from Bucharest to his hometown Radauti, didn’t socialize and stayed at home all the time the first two years in order to live in character on one hand, and save money and concentrate only on the project on the other hand, working for hours each day and night, learning and applying at the same time all the aspects of filmmaking and film production.
+He moved from Bucharest to his hometown Radauti, didn’t socialise and stayed at home all the time the first two years in order to live in character on one hand, and save money and concentrate only on the project on the other hand, working for hours each day and night, learning and applying at the same time all the aspects of filmmaking.
 He suffered from anxiety for the first time in his life and hasn’t fully recovered since.